 If you are having issues with your tenants please consider contacting the Neighborhood Housing Office or a COAST Leader for mediation.
 A Roommate Contract is available online here for tenants to mediate their personal issues.

-There are nine Neighborhood Associations surrounding the immediate campus area.
+There are six Neighborhood Associations surrounding the immediate campus area.
 Each of them also sends a representative to UNA (University Neighborhood Associations).

 Many animals are surrendered to animal shelters each year because their guardians have difficulty finding rental properties for them.
 This list identifies apartments in the Metro-Milwaukee area that are "Animal-Friendly."
 You can visit their website to view this list or have your property added.
 This list is prepared by the Wisconsin Humane Society to be used as a tool for tenants and property managers and is a free service.